padiketeku/EnvMonMod/EMM-Prac-8-Validating-AlphaEarth Foundation.md

 **Conclusion**

 We have modelled abovegorund biomass (AGB) using random forest regression, leveraging Satellite Embedding, GEDI LiDAR, global DEM and land cover datasets.
-AGB for unknown locations were estiamted as well as the total AGB.
+AGB for unknown locations were estimated as well as the total AGB.

 # Code